ruben-wilson/CV/README.md

 ## Hobbies

 I like to run and train daily.
 I find it useful to use exercise to control stress, motivation, and focus.
-I also like to play five-aside with friends and enjoy walking with my dog.
+I also play five-aside with friends and enjoy walking with my dog.
 On the other hand, when I am not doing something physical, I have a strong interest in history and art and often spend weekends touring museums and galleries.